Privacy Policy

 Legal Notice

-CONTACTS: Studio: via campetto dei macellari 21 00049 Velletri (Rome)
+CONTACTS: Office: via campetto dei macellari 21 00049 Velletri (Rome)

-Tel 06 7964663 – 06 9629503 Cell.
+Tel.
+06 7964663 – 06 9629503 Mob.
 347 8536399 e-mail: croccoeffe@hotmail.it

 www.francocrocco.com

-Temporal paths
+Time paths

-The first frost of autumn
+The first autumn frost

-Mixed media on canvas cm 60 x 80
+Mixed media on canvas 60 x 80 cm

 Mixed media on plywood cm 92.5 x 126